Cosmo-Tech/cosmotech-api-python-client/docs/SolutionApi.md

     api_instance = cosmotech_api.SolutionApi(api_client)
     organization_id = 'organization_id_example' # str | the Organization identifier
     solution_id = 'solution_id_example' # str | the Solution identifier
-    solution_role = cosmotech_api.SolutionRole() # SolutionRole | This changes the solution default security.
+    solution_role = cosmotech_api.SolutionRole() # SolutionRole | This change the solution default security.
 The default security is the role assigned to any person not on the Access Control List.
 If the default security is None, then nobody outside of the ACL can access the solution.

     try:
-        # Update solution default security
+        # Set the Solution default security
-        api_response = api_instance.update_solution_default_security(organization_id, solution_id, solution_role)
+        api_response = api_instance.set_solution_default_security(organization_id, solution_id, solution_role)
-        print("The response of SolutionApi->update_solution_default_security:\n")
+        print("The response of SolutionApi->set_solution_default_security:\n")
         pprint(api_response)
     except Exception as e:
-        print("Exception when calling SolutionApi->update_solution_default_security: %s\n" % e)
+        print("Exception when calling SolutionApi->set_solution_default_security: %s\n" % e)
 ```